12 Best Companion Plants for Basil (What to Grow with Basil)

 What Not to Plant with Basil (Bad Companion Plants for Basil)

 While many plants can benefit from being planted with basil there are some plants that should never be used as companion plants with any type of basil.
+Here are some of the bad basil companion plants.

 Common Rue – Common Rue is not an edible plant and is often grown in butterfly gardens to attract certain butterflies.
 It can also be used as a repellent for deer and rabbits to keep them from invading your garden.
 Common Rue is not a good companion plant for basil due to the fact that growing these two plants together can inhibit the growth of both plants.